 This 50m tall warehouse has 15 levels of storage of pallets and will be able to move 12.000 pallets in a time frame of 24 hours.
 It’s capable of storing over 80.000 pallets, each weighing up to 1 ton.
 From floor to ceiling, the racks and the entire structure are made of metal.

 From a robotics standpoint, the site is fully automated with only minimal staff present on site.
 In fact, the site is so human-free that it is completely dark inside the warehouse – by design!
 It has 32 shuttles moving across the 15 levels.
-The shuttles are controlled through a central traffic controller system.
+Central traffic controller system controls the shuttles.

 The warehouse has a total of 66 strategically placed wireless access points that are connected by ethernet cables.
 We call these static nodes.
 The static nodes are Doodle Labs RM-2450 devices equipped with Omnidirectional (3 dBi) external antennas and are set up on an average of 20 m apart from each other, across three distinct floors of the warehouse.

 The shuttles are the vehicles that move the pallets in and out of the racks.
 They are also fitted with the Doodle Labs RM-2450 devices running Meshmerize fitted with special antennas.
 They wirelessly transceive signals to/from the control device that operates the shuttle.
 The shuttles are capable of traveling at speeds of up to 4m/s, with an average speed of ~2 m/s.

 First of all, there are both latency-critical and non-critical applications that depend on the wireless network.
 Meshmerize utilizes the dual radio setup to handle all the latency-critical applications with higher priority compared to the non-critical traffic.
 The static APs serve two separate wireless networks – one on the 2,4 GHz frequency and another on 5GHz.
 These two networks keep the mobile shuttles wirelessly connected for all their operations including low and high criticality applications.